What: PaidViewpoint pays you to take surveys, providing small payments even for accurately filling in your name and age.

 PaidViewpoint is a market research firm that pays you to answer questions — even questions about your name and age.
 This makes the site seemingly more attractive than other survey sites, which expect you to answer a host of “screening” questions for free before you get access to paid surveys.

-However, like other survey sites, the pay is nothing to brag about.
 PaidViewpoint promised to pay me 15 cents, for example, for plugging in my full name and age.
 Unfortunately, as soon as I did that, the site promptly rejected my registration and booted me from the site.
 So much for my 15 cents.
-Unfortunately, that experience is emblematic of how the site works.
-There are a lot of reasons why PaidViewpoint won’t actually pay you.Â

-To explain: You need to accumulate at least $15 in your acount to cash out.
+To explain: You need to accumulate at least $15 in your account to cash out.
 Reviewers say that’s likely to take you more than a year.
 In the meantime, the site considers your rewards “unvested.”
 That means they belong to the site, not you.

-That gives the site the right to seize your rewards and it stipulates a number of reasons why it might.
+That gives the site the right to seize your rewards, and it stipulates a number of reasons why it might.
 For instance, if you change the phone number associated with your account, don’t log in for more than 6 months, or change your PayPal email address.
-The site also can boot you for any reason and seize your unvested earnings.Â
+The site also can boot you for any reason — and seize your unvested earnings.

 Referral fees

 Indeed, it seems the best way to make a decent amount of money on PaidViewpoint is to recommend the site to others.
 If you recommend the site, it will give you 20% of whatever your friends make, up to $25.
-And, if you refer more than 100 friends, you won’t even have to wait until they accumulate that elusive $15 before you can cash out your referal fees.
+And, if you refer more than 100 friends, you won’t even have to wait until they accumulate that elusive $15 before you can cash out your referral fees.

 Better options